Tag Archives: Thriller

 Grade: A

-A thrill-ride-per-minute film, a classic suspense story, filled with tension galore, Strangers On A Train is a great Alfred Hitchcock film from 1951, which began the onset of the “golden age of Hitchcock” lasting throughout the 1950s and 1960s.
+A thrill-ride-per-minute film, a classic suspense story filled with tension galore, Strangers On A Train is a great Alfred Hitchcock film from 1951, which began the onset of the “golden age of Hitchcock,” lasting throughout the 1950s and 1960s.

 A British version of the film exists somewhere, but I have yet to see it.

 The film begins with a clever shot of two pairs of expensive shoes emerging from individual taxi cabs.
 Both are men, well-to-do, and stylish.
-They board a train and sit across from each other, accidentally bumping feet.
+They board a train and sit across each other, accidentally bumping their feet.

 Ultimately, Bruno manipulates Guy into thinking they will exchange murders- Bruno will kill Guy’s unfaithful wife, Miriam, while Guy will murder Bruno’s hated father.
-While Bruno takes this dire “deal” seriously, Guy thinks that Bruno is joking.
+While Bruno takes this dire “deal” seriously, Guy thinks Bruno is joking.

 It is a highly effective, creepy scene.

-Later, Anne’s younger sister Barbara (comically played by Hitchcock’s daughter Pat Hitchcock), who also wears glasses, becomes an important character as Bruno is mesmerized by her likeness to the deceased Miriam, as a mock strangulation game at a dinner party goes wrong.
+Later, Anne’s younger sister Barbara (comically played by Hitchcock’s daughter Pat Hitchcock), who also wears glasses, becomes an essential character as Bruno is mesmerized by her likeness to the deceased Miriam, as a mock strangulation game at a dinner party goes wrong.

-The concluding carnival scene is high-intensity and contains impressive special effects for 1951.
-The spinning out-of-control carousel, and panicked riders, combined with the cat and mouse chase scene leading to a deadly climax is an amazing end to the film.
+The spinning out-of-control carousel, panicked riders, and cat-and-mouse chase scene leading to a deadly climax is a fantastic end to the film.

-Strangers On A Train lines up as one of Hitchcock’s best classic thrill films.
+Strangers On A Train (1951) is one of Hitchcock’s best classic thrill films.

 Rear Window-1954